-When Task Manager option grayed out on the taskbar right-click menu.
-There is a registry key that will disable TaskMgr, although it’s not always clear how or why it was set to disable.
-In many cases the problem is related to spyware, so you should also scan your computer.
+When the Task Manager option grayed out on the right-click menu of the taskbar.
+There is a registry key that will disable TaskMgr, but it is not always clear how to disable it, or why it was created.
+The question is linked to spyware in many situations so you can search your PC as well.

-Windows Task Manager is used to view details about processes running on your computer.
-Since it can be used to terminate programs that are misbehaving or are viruses disguised in the form of harmless programs, most spyware and viruses disable it to prevent themselves from being closed through it.
-Some administrators also disable TaskMgr to prevent users from closing important security programs like antiviruses and anti-malwares.
+Windows Task Manager can be used to show descriptions of the processes that run on your computer.
+Because it can be used to kill programs that are misbehaving or are viruses disguised as harmless programs, it is disabled by most spyware and viruses to prevent them from being closed by it.
+Some administrators often deactivate TaskMgr to prevent users from closing essential security programs such as antiviruses and malware.

 This could be due to

 If it is because of the virus then Windows will search with antivirus or some device will repair it.
 Whereas the registry trick below is given

 Open regedit.exe by searching or running box in the start menu, and then navigate to the following key:

 A 32-bit REG DWORD value called DisableTaskMgr with one of two values on the right-hand side is:

 Just double click the value and change it, or even delete the key.
 The transition will take place right away.